Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Experiments

 \subsection{Main Results}

+\textbf{Comparison with Baselines.} We compare \sys against (i) the base model, (ii) the SFT-tuned model, and (iii) representative preference-optimization baselines (\ie M-DPO/KTO~\citep{xiong2025building}) under the same scaffolds and budgets.
+We compare \sys with the base model and the SFT-turned model in \autoref{tab:results_internal}.
+A detailed comparison with M-DPO and M-KTO, demonstrating the advantage of our entropy-regularized objective for test-time scaling, is presented in \autoref{fig:tts_curve} and \autoref{fig:tts_curve_dpo}.

-\textbf{Comparison with Original and SFT-tuned Models.} As shown in \autoref{tab:results_internal}, \sys consistently outperforms both the original and SFT-tuned models across all benchmarks, even without TTS.
+As shown in \autoref{tab:results_internal}, \sys consistently outperforms both the original and SFT-tuned models across all benchmarks, even without TTS.
 For models like Gemma-3-27b and GLM-4.5-Air, standard SFT yields minimal gains over the base models.
 In contrast, \sys delivers substantial improvements, which we attribute to its entropy-regularized objective that preserves policy diversity.
 This increased diversity is critical for effective exploration and better generalization to unseen problems.
 When combined with TTS, the performance gains are further amplified, aligning with our theoretical analysis that diversity is key to maximizing the benefits of test-time compute.

+Note that here the results for Qwen3-Coder-30B are different from the original paper because we use the R2E scaffold for consistency instead of the OpenHands scaffold and a much shorter maximum context length due to inference cost consideration.

 The impact of \sys is particularly evident for smaller models.
 For instance, the Qwen3-4B model's performance is negligible after SFT (1.7\% on \verified and 1.2\% on \lite), indicating a failure to learn the task.
 However, with \sys and TTS, its resolve rate surpasses 10\%—a remarkable improvement that demonstrates the potential of our approach to make smaller, more efficient models viable for complex SWE tasks.